forlond/phpunit-testing-tools/docs/symfony_form.md

 ;
 ```

-Finally, when all the expectations are in place, the `assert` method needs be used.
+Finally, when all the expectations are in place, the `assert` method needs to be used.
 There are two modalities:

 ```php
 public function assert(bool $strict = true): void